MovieMaker93/hugo-arm-site/README.md

 ### Option 2 local testing
 You can also try the site on localhost with Hugo itself:
 Prerequisites:
-1. Have hugo installed on your machinge check this [link](https://gohugo.io/getting-started/installing/)
+1. Have Hugo installed on your machine check this [link](https://gohugo.io/getting-started/installing/)
 2. Run the command where is located the **config.yaml** file

 Command: